cyberark/summon-aws-secrets/README.md

 ## Usage in isolation

-Give summon-aws-secrets a variable name and it will fetch it for you and print the value to stdout.
+Give summon-aws-secrets a variable ID and it will fetch it for you and print the value to stdout.

 ```sh-session
 $ # Configure in similar fashion to AWS CLI see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html